 The Bachelor of Arts in Liberal Arts requires a total of 120 credits, at least 90 of which must be in the Liberal Arts, 40 taken at Old Westbury, and 45 at the upper-division level.
 These are divided into three sets of courses:

-1) General Education and College Requirements: Students must fulfill SUNY’s General Education Requirement (Minimum 30 credits) as well as all College Requirements.
+- General Education and Campus Requirements: Students must fulfill SUNY’s General Education Requirement (Minimum 30 credits) as well as all SUNY Old Westbury Requirements.

-2) The Major (48 credits with at least 24 credits at the upper-level):
+- The Major (48 credits with at least 24 credits at the upper level):

-Elective credits totaling 32 to be developed with the two advisors.
+- Elective credits within the major totaling 32 to be developed with the two advisors.
 The suggestion is for a minimum of 12 credits in each of the two main departments (including the courses described above).
 The electives must contribute to a coherent program of study and may of course include courses from more than the two main departments.

 Further information and applications for the degree are available in the office of the Dean of the School of Arts and Sciences or the Academic Advising Center.